Six Flags Magic Mountain: History

 In the 1971 season, Magic Mountain obtained permission from Warner Bros. to use Looney Tunes/Merrie Melodies characters.
-However, they did not continue using the characters after their first year (another Six Flags park Great America has continuously used such characters since its opening in 1976, eight years before Marriott Corporation sold the park to Six Flags.)
-In 1972, they began using trolls as the park mascots.
+They did not continue using the characters after their first year.
+Six Flags Great America, has continuously used such characters since its opening in 1976, eight years before Marriott Corporation sold the park to Six Flags.

+In 1972, Magic Mountain began using trolls as the park mascots.
 The trolls King Blop, also known as King Troll, Bleep, Bloop, and the Wizard became recognizable symbols of Magic Mountain.
 All King Productions, a contractor, provided the entertainers wearing the costumes until December 31, 1972, when Magic Mountain took on that role.
 The characters were used until 1985.
 Also in 1972, a second flume ride named Jet Stream was added.

 In 1973, the park added its second roller coaster, the Mountain Express, a compact Schwarzkopf Wildcat model steel coaster.
 In 1974, the park also installed a new complex of spinning rides in what would later be known as Back Street.
 The new additions consisted of the Himalaya, Electric Rainbow, and Tumble Drum.

 In 1975, the Grand Centennial Railway opened in the Back Street.
-It took riders on a train journey to Spillikin Corners and back.
+It took riders on a train journey to Spillikin Corners and back. "...the Grand Centennial Excursion used a narrow gauge (3-ft.) steam locomotive and employed "train conductors," decked out in old-fashioned three-piece black Western suits and bow ties, to take passengers on a trip through time (and through the bison corral), with stops at Spillikin Corners and at the northwestern tip of the park where Six Flags would later build "Batman: The Ride."... " Local television advertisements at the time described this new attraction as, "The other side of the Mountain".